June 11, 2019

 Living in an Algocracy

-Whenever technology brings a new way of doing something, we also find people bemoaning that advancement, and that friction is in overdrive in this new period of history.
+Whenever technology brings a new way of doing something, we also find people bemoaning that advance, and that friction is in overdrive in this new period of history.
 We’re in the mists of massive cultural acceleration, not just change.
 Changes that bring with it complexities we could never have predicted.
 It’s a time where what is next is now, and tomorrow it will be history.
 A time when tools and tricks are being super-powered by algorithms that will increasingly start to make decisions on our behalf.
 I’m calling this new algocracy the ‘agentive age’.
 A time where Artificially Intelligent technology takes the lead, and people go from using tools to merely managing them.
 Creating technology in this new agentive age is going to need an entirely different mindset—One of learner, not master.
 New measurements.
 New questions.

 To succeed (survive?) we’ll need to go back to old Hominidae Jon’s methods of measuring success—problems solved, not clicks or likes generated.
 We’ll need to revisit the ideals of Berners-Lee and Reginald A. Fessenden, rather than looking towards social media influencers or celebrities for guidance.